 You might be surprised to learn that toilets are an option for a van.
 Converted vans can have elaborate bathrooms, with hot showers, flushing toilets, and a vanity for your makeup.
 As with all things van, the features you add are entirely up to you.

-Cassette toilets are neat.
-They look like a two-foot square plastic box with a lid when they’re not in use.
+Cassette toilets look like a two-foot square plastic box with a lid when they’re not in use.
 But lift the lid and you’ll find a toilet seat that leads to a secure several-gallon holding tank.
 When you need to go, flip a valve to open the several-gallon tank below.
 Liquid and solid waste

 Cassette toilets are a good choice for